 Before joining the NYU faculty in 2005, Dan was the environmental writer at Newsday for 15 years, during which time he was twice a principal member of reporting teams that were Pulitzer finalists.
 He has also won both of the best-known science journalism prizes in the United States: the Science Journalism Award of the American Association for the Advancement of Science, and the Science in Society Award of the National Association of Science Writers.
 At NYU, Dan is an associate professor of journalism at the Arthur L. Carter Journalism Institute and the director of the masters-level Science, Health and Environmental Reporting Program (SHERP), one of the oldest and best-regarded science journalism training programs in the world.

 Toms River: A Story of Science and Salvation was published in 2013 by the Bantam Books division of Random House.
-Island Press will publish a paperback edition in April 2015.
+The paperback edition, with a new afterword from Dan, was published by Island Press in 2015.
+A Chinese language version was also published in 2015, by the Shanghai Translation Publishing House.
 Reviewers have described Toms River as “a new classic of science reporting” (The New York Times), “a gripping environmental thriller” (Kirkus Reviews, starred review), “a crisp, hard-nosed probe into corporate arrogance and the power of public resistance” (Publishers Weekly), “required environmental reading” (The Philadelphia Inquirer), “a triumph” (Nature), “an epic tale of our chemical age” (Carl Zimmer), a “powerful and important book” (Elizabeth Kolbert), and “essential reading for our times” (Siddhartha Mukherjee).
 NPR and Kirkus both named Toms River one of their best books of 2013.
 In giving Toms River its nonfiction award, the Pulitzer Board said the book “deftly combines investigative reporting and historical research.”
 The award citation for the Rachel Carson Environment Book Award called Toms River a “masterpiece” that “embodies Carson’s legacy of deeply insightful, science-based literary prose that helps readers better understand connections between public health and the environment.”
 Toms River was on several lists of the best books of 2013, including from NPR and Kirkus.

 Dan is also the co-author of Toxic Deception (2002, Common Courage Press), which in its original hardcover edition was a finalist for the Investigative Reporters and Editors book prize in 1997.
 The New York Times called Toxic Deception “the story of the triumph of a special interest over the public interest.”